Amsler grid

 The Amsler grid, used since 1945, is a grid of horizontal and vertical lines used to monitor a person's central visual field.
 The grid was developed by Marc Amsler, a Swiss ophthalmologist.
 It is a diagnostic tool that aids in the detection of visual disturbances caused by changes in the retina, particularly the macula (e.g. macular degeneration, Epiretinal membrane), as well as the optic nerve and the visual pathway to the brain.
-Amsler grid usually help detecting defects in central 20 degrees of the visual field.
+An Amsler grid can show defects in the central 20 degrees of the visual field.

 In the test, the person looks with each eye separately at the small dot in the center of the grid.
 Patients with macular disease may see wavy lines or some lines may be missing.

 Amsler grids are supplied by ophthalmologists, optometrists or from web sites, and may be used to test one's vision at home.

 The original Amsler grid was black and white.
 A color version with a blue and yellow grid is more sensitive and can be used to test for a wide variety of visual pathway abnormalities, including those associated with the retina, the optic nerve, and the pituitary gland.

 History

 In 1869, Jacob Hermann Knapp described scotoma and metamorphopsia in traumatic maculopathy with choroidal rupture using horizontal lines.
 Similarly in 1874, Richard Forster demonstrated metamorphopsia using a square grid.
 Swiss ophthalmologist Marc Amsler described the Amsler grid in the year 1945.
 It was the first functional test proposed to evaluate metamorphopsia.
 He may have gotten the idea of the grid from Edmund Landolt, who used a similar small card with a grid pattern to be kept in the center of the visual field testing instrument perimeter.